trees-and-branches/CoreDataToDoList/README.md

 - The first change will be with the model.
 Instead of just one Entity of `Item` we'll need a new entity to represent a list that will have a relationship with its Items 😘.
 A realy steamy relationship 😏
 - Go to model and add a new entity and lets call it `ToDoList`
   - Give the new entity a couple of its very own properties:
+    - `id: String`
     - `title: String`
     - `createdAt: Date`
     - `modifiedAt: Date`
   - Now create a relationship with `Item`.
 We've done this a few times already so make sure to give it all the love it deserves
+  - Add a new Swift file called `ToDoList`
+  - Create an extension of the Core Data entity you just made `extension ToDoList {`
+  - Create a property (`itemsArray`) that converts the `items` from its native type (`NSSet`) to a swift Array

 ## UI
 - Lets build the UI
 - Go to the storyboard and add a new view controller for the list of lists 😏.
 (The table that shows all your `ToDoList` entities)
-- Embed it in a NavigationView
+- Embed it in a NavigationController
 - (Make sure the `ItemsViewController` is not also in a navigation controller.
 2 navigation controllers is a no-no)
 - Make sure to implement the tableview Datasource (Doesn't have to be a Diffable one)
 - Feel free to use a standard UITableViewCell.
 You don't need to do a custom cell here